Existentially closed fields with G-derivations: Model companions

-\item Suppose $R$ is a subring of a field $L$, $K$ is the field of fraction of $R$ and $R\subseteq L$ is an $L^{\lambda}$-extension.
+\item Suppose $R$ is a subring of a field $L$, $K$ is the field of fractions of $R$ and $R\subseteq L$ is an $L^{\lambda}$-extension.
 Then $K\subseteq L$ is an $L^{\lambda}$-extension. \end{enumerate} \end{lemma} \begin{proof} The item $(1)$ is clear and $(2)$ follows from Lemma \ref{constantdisjoint}(2).
-The last item follows by an easy calculation. \end{proof}
+The last item follows by an easy computation. \end{proof}

-We collect some obvious observations below.
 We need the following well-known description of elementary extensions of separably closed fields. \begin{lemma} Let us assume that $\mathbf{K}$ and $\mathbf{L}$ are $\mathfrak{g}$-fields such that $K$ and $L$ are separably closed and that $K$ has finite imperfectness degree.
 Then the following are equivalent. \begin{enumerate} \item The fields $K$ and $L$ have the same (absolute) $p$-basis.

 \item The $K$-algebra $L$ is \'{e}tale.

 \item The extension $K\subseteq L$ is elementary (in the language of rings).

 \item The extension $\mathbf{K}\subseteq \mathbf{L}$ is $L^{\lambda}_{e,m}$-elementary.